 An Elf Woman catches a Ride across Skjálfandafljót River - Icelandic Folklore - Álfkona reidd yfir á

-Dvergasteinn - the Rock of the Dwarfs - by Seyðisfjörður in East-Iceland - Icelandic Folklore
+Dvergasteinn - the Rock of the Dwarfs - by Seyðisfjörður in East Iceland - Icelandic Folklore

 Aðalstræti street, the oldest street in Reykjavík

-I joined the mythical beings tour to check it out and to introduce to you one of the walking tours in Reykjavík.
-We met our guide on Ingólfstorg square by the high seat pillars which were erected in remembrance of the first settler of Reykjavík, Ingólfur Arnarson.
+We met our guide at Ingólfstorg square by the high-seat pillars, erected in remembrance of the first settler of Reykjavík, Ingólfur Arnarson.

-See my travel-blog about the settler Ingólfur Arnarson: The Viking Settler Ingólfur Arnarson, Mt.
-Ingólfsfjall and Ingólfsskáli Turf Longhouse in South-Iceland.
+See my travel blog about the settler Ingólfur Arnarson: The Viking Settler Ingólfur Arnarson, Mt.
+Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland.

 Inside the Settlement Exhibition in Aðalstræti